 These data lists are not actual leads because the contacts listed have shown no intent or interest in being contacted about an insurance product.
 While a targeted list can be an excellent source for direct mail and telemarketing, the contacts listed are not leads.

-All of the companies listed on this page sell shared insurance leads.
-Some of the providers also sell exclusive insurance needs.
+Most of the companies listed on this page sell shared insurance leads.
+Some of the providers also sell exclusive insurance leads via web form or live call transfer.

 The best insurance lead providers generate leads from high-quality consumer insurance websites that rely on search engine traffic (organic or paid).
 The lead provider or affiliate partners may own these websites.